 - Focus on clitoral stimulation: Stereotypical presentations of sex often focus on male pleasure and penis-in-vagina intercourse.
-However, most females need clitoral stimulation to have an orgasm.
+However, many females need clitoral stimulation to orgasm.
 When a female routinely does not get clitoral stimulation or orgasm, they may lose interest in sex.

-- Insist on more foreplay: Because females tend to take longer than males to orgasm, females who have sex with males may need more foreplay to feel aroused.
+- Add in more foreplay: As females tend to take longer than males to orgasm, females who have sex with males may need more foreplay to feel aroused.

-- Ask a doctor about hormone therapy: Females who struggle with vaginal dryness or low libido may find relief from hormone therapy.
-After menopause, hormone replacement therapy with estrogen may improve arousal and sexual experience.
+- Ask a doctor about hormone therapy: Females who experience vaginal dryness or low libido may find relief from hormone therapy.
+After menopause, hormone replacement therapy with estrogen

 Some strategies that may help most people feel more aroused include:

-- Spend time thinking about sex: This can help a person identify their sexual desires and preferences.
+- Spending time thinking about sex: This can help a person identify their sexual desires and preferences.

-- Masturbate: Masturbating before having sex with a partner may make it easier to become and stay aroused.
+- Masturbating: Masturbating before having sex with a partner may make it easier to become and stay aroused.
 Masturbation may also help a person identify their sexual interests, and it may increase sex drive.
 A 2015 study of middle-aged women found that masturbation increased testosterone levels.
-Testosterone may increase libido.
+Testosterone

-- Practice open communication about desires and needs with a sexual partner: Talking about sex outside the bedroom may help increase interest in sex.
+- Practicing open communication about desires and needs with a sexual partner: Talking about sex outside the bedroom may help increase interest in sex.
 It may also make sex more pleasurable and arousing for each partner.
-Couples who struggle to discuss sex may find that sex therapy helps.
+Couples who find it challenging to discuss sex may find that sex therapy helps.

-- Talk to a doctor: A wide range of medical conditions, especially those that affect the endocrine system, may cause arousal problems.
+- Talking with a doctor: A wide range of medical conditions, especially those that affect the endocrine system, may cause arousal problems.
 Menopause, age-related hormone changes, and certain medications may also play a role.
 A doctor may be able to recommend treatment, switch a person’s medications, or diagnose an underlying health issue.

-- Exercise, eat a healthful diet, and maintain a moderate weight: Cardiovascular disease and diabetes can both cause sexual dysfunction.
+- Exercising, eating a nutritious diet, and maintaining a moderate weight: Cardiovascular disease and diabetes can both cause sexual dysfunction.
 Adopting a healthy lifestyle reduces the risk of cardiovascular disease.

-- Consider changing birth control methods: For some people, contraceptives affect sexual desire.
-For example, certain types of condom may reduce sensation, while hormonal birth control methods may deplete libido.
+- Considering changing birth control methods: For some people, contraceptives affect sexual desire.
+For example, certain types of condoms may reduce sensation, while hormonal birth control methods may affect libido.

-- Use sex toys: Vibrators, dildos, and other sex toys may offer additional stimulation and improve arousal for both partners.
+- Using sex toys: Vibrators, dildos, and other sex toys may offer additional stimulation and improve arousal for both partners.

-A person may wish to see a doctor if they:
+A person may wish to consult a doctor if they:

 - have a sudden change in their sexual experience, libido, or orgasm pattern

-- have tried home remedies, but they have not worked
+- have tried home remedies or lifestyle changes, but they have not worked

 - experience side effects following the use of a new medication